end-of-game/cloudunit/documentation/SERVER-GUIDE.md

 ## Requirements

+* A virtual or baremetal server with at least 8 Go RAM.
+32 or 64 will be better !
 * A server with Ubuntu 14.04 LTS with a 3.13 or 3.19 kernel.
 Ok for 4.x
 * Git installed and a root account